Ddwebsean/my-first-pages-2/README.md

 # my-first-pages-2
 Sample Project
-This is the website for the final project.
+This is the website for lab 11

-Team
-huixin Deng

-Dataset
-California Housing Dataset

-Presentation
-presentation slides

-Data App
-Streamlit Demo